 Choice By Type Of Drive Links

-Professional chainsaws use many specific forms of chain elements.
+Professional powerful saws use many specific forms of chain elements.
 The main ones that have found widespread use are the chisel and chippel types.
 Each has its own advantages and disadvantages, but can be successfully used in chainsaws and most often in domestic applications.
 The type of driver links that are used in a chainsaw are usually listed in the product manual.

 Dimensions Of The Chainsaw Bars

 It is worth knowing that the total and the cutting length of the bar are different concepts.
-The cutting bar length of a chainsaw bar is measured by the distance between the saw tooth farthest from the body and the body itself.
+The cutting length of a chainsaw bar is measured with a measuring tape by the distance between the saw tooth farthest from the chainsaw body and the body itself.
 This value is measured in whole inches.

-Despite the fact that the bar length from different manufacturers can be the same, the use of accessories from other companies on the tool is unacceptable – it can disrupt the correct course of the chain and lead to injury.
+Despite the fact that the entire length of the bar from different manufacturers can be the same, the use of accessories from other companies on the tool is unacceptable – it can disrupt the correct course of the chainsaw and lead to injury.
 Thus, you’ll need to tape measure a chainsaw bar lenght with a measuring tape, before adding any accessories.

 How Do I Choose Bar And Chain For My Chainsaw